CaspervonKrusenstierna/Hpfusket/README.md

 My high school project.
-Made to demonstrate weaknesses in the Swedish equivalent of the SAT "Högskoleprovet" with a fully functioning cheat.
+Made to demonstrate weaknesses in the Swedish equivalent of the SAT, "Högskoleprovet", with a fully functioning cheat.

 Requirements to execute the cheat: